-- File/folder naming is important to the organization of the files and sets up the methodology for file archiving. - o The models being generated are to be used on future projects.
+- File/folder naming is important to the organization of the files and sets up the methodology for file archiving. - The models being generated are to be used on future projects.
 The model files should be transmitted in both the native file format of the BIM authoring software as well as optimized IFCs.
 Free IFC optimizers are available on the internet.
-See www.solibri.com for an example of one. - o Each drawing sheet should be delivered in both DWG as well as PDF formats. - Copies are to be provided to Mapping and Space Information. - Specifications should be delivered in both Word Doc format as well as PDFs. - o All files shall be delivered in the proper location as set up in the folder layout which is to be distributed via FPC's website.
+See www.solibri.com for an example of one. - Each drawing sheet should be delivered in both DWG as well as PDF formats.
+Copies are to be provided to Mapping and Space Information. - o Specifications should be delivered in both Word Doc format as well as PDFs. - o All files shall be delivered in the proper location as set up in the folder layout

+RELLIS Campus Facility Design Guidelines Section-B Page 2 of 24 which is to be distributed via FPC's website.
 See the following illustration.